Backstabbed in a Backwater Dungeon: Concord of the Tribes

 A fighter from the demon race who is at level 403.
 His character was added in the manga.

+Diablo was the sixth target that Light defeated and captured.

 C's Group

 C is a mysterious being that made themselves known while Light was dealing with Naano.
-Not much is known about C, except they know about Light's quest for vengeance. and it's implied by Kaava that the other masters are either searching for or working against C.
+Not much is known about C, except they know about Light's quest for vengeance, and has an incarnated form of giant devouring dragon's head, due to an ancient religious painting.
+Later on it is revealed that the dragon like creature was a servant of C, while C's form was a young woman riding the creature.
+It's implied by Kaava that the other masters are either searching for or working against C.